Ashlalala/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Transcribed by Aajonus.net & Rawmeatgang

+Location: La Jolla, CA

+Note: This Q&A has been wrongly uploaded by some people under the date 26 March 2013.

 Q: So just don't worry about it.

 Q: What about if you put clay on it, can that help?